 George Spiers, first employed as a groom, but later as a labourer, at Gloucester docks, played 16 matches for Gloucester “A” in 1894-95, but was never selected for the first team.

-That doyen of Gloucester rugby writers, Bill Bailey or WB, looked back some 40 years later on the career of Bill Spiers and wrote: “W Spiers, a favourite forward of mine, I always regarded as one of the unluckiest of players to miss international honours.
+“W Spiers, a favourite forward of mine, I always regarded as one of the unluckiest of players to miss international honours.
 Whilst with Gloucester, and later with Devonport Albion, he was one of the cleverest roving forwards in the game.
 A tactician of the first order, Spiers shone especially in co-operating with his backs, in attacking movements, and his giving and taking of passes was the acme of perfection.
-My opinion may not meet with general approval, but in selecting a best-ever Gloucester team Bill Spiers would certainly be included in the side.”
+In selecting a best-ever Gloucester team Bill Spiers would certainly be included in the side.”

 Tom was also a forward, and made 4 appearances for the “A” team in 1898-99.
 He played regularly for the “A” team in the 1899-1900 season with 20 appearances and 2 tries in the 24 fixtures, but he also stepped up to the 1st XV, playing in 3 matches and scoring his first try on his debut on 17th February 1900 in a 21-0 victory at Cheltenham.